 1 proceeding.
 Petitioner and NIPSCO would have to reevaluate their agreement to determine 2 if moving forward makes sense.
 If the PPA were to be terminated, Petitioner would have 3 to identify a new customer, resulting in significant delay for the Project's development or 4 potentially in the Project not being constructed at all.
-5 Q10.
+5 Q11.
 Will the exercise of Commission jurisdiction inhibit Petitioner from competing with 6 other providers of functionally similar energy services or equipment, as required by 7 Ind.
 Code § 8-1-2.5-5(b)?
 8 A. Yes.
 My understanding is that the Commission has issued numerous declination of 9 jurisdiction orders in the past to independent power producers that are functionally similar 10 to Petitioner.
 If the Commission exercises its jurisdiction over Petitioner here, that would 11 place Petitioner at a competitive disadvantage to these other similarly situated entities.
-12 Q11.
+12 Q12.
 Ms. Aguilar asserts that there are insufficiencies in Petitioner's evidence supporting 13 its request for a declination of the Commission's jurisdiction.
 How would you respond 14 to her concerns?
-15 A. With respect to local permitting and land acquisition for the Project, Petitioner has 16 continued to make progress on its land acquisition activities and associated Henry County 17 permitting.
-We now anticipate submitting our permit application to Henry County in the 18 spring of 2021.
-I would note, however, that local permitting is not always finalized when 19 a declination of jurisdiction order is obtained from the Commission.
-County approvals can 20 be appealed to the courts or county boards and counties have the ability to modify their 21 approvals after the fact.
-7 Thus, having county approval at the time a declination of jurisdiction order is granted does not guarantee that a project will be completed.
-It is my understanding that the Commission has not traditionally required an applicant to have obtained all local permits before issuing a declination of jurisdiction order.
+15 With respect to local permitting and land acquisition for the Project, Petitioner has A. 16 continued to make progress on its land acquisition activities and associated Boone County 17 permitting.
+Currently, Petitioner has acquired approximately 75 percent of the land needed for the Project.
+Petitioner has held a number of meetings with Boone County and other 18 19 local officials, and we now anticipate submitting our permit application to Boone County 20 in the spring of 2021.
+I would note, however, that local permitting is not always finalized 21 when a declination of jurisdiction order is obtained from the Commission.
+County 22 approvals can be appealed to the courts or county boards and counties have the ability to 1 modify their approvals after the fact.8 Thus, having county approval at the time a 2 declination of jurisdiction order is granted does not guarantee that a project will be 3 completed.
+It is my understanding that the Commission has not traditionally required an 4 applicant to have obtained all local permits before issuing a declination of jurisdiction 5 order.